Syllabus

 Academic dishonesty

 This course is built upon the idea that student interaction is important and a powerful way to learn.
-We encourage you to communicate with other students, in particular through the discussion forums on GitHub.
+We encourage you to communicate with other students, in particular through the discussion forums on Canvas.
 However, there are times when you need to demonstrate your own ability to work and solve problems.
 In particular, your homeworks and projects are independent work, unless explicitly stated otherwise.
 You are allowed to confer with fellow students about general approaches to solve the problems in the assignments, but you have to do the assignments on your own and describe your work in your own words.
 Students who violate these expectations can expect to receive a failing grade on the assignment and will be reported to Student Judicial Services.
 These types of violations are reported to professional schools, should you ever decide to apply one day.
 Don’t do it—it’s not worth the consequences.

 Sharing of Course Materials is Prohibited